 U.S. Space & Rocket Center– The most legendary attraction in town includes the Marshall Space Center and is the home to Space Camp.
 Prepare to spend at least three hours here at interactive exhibits on the process of sending someone to space.
 Get your US Space and Rocket Center Admission before you go.
 1 Tranquility Base

 Breweries– Huntsville also has its own “ale trail” where visitors can get stamps in a passport to receive a free bottle opener.
+Many are family-friendly as well.

 Where to Eat in Huntsville